elijahmuraoka/ImageProcessor/README.md

 ## Design Overview
 > This section provides details on all interfaces, classes, and methods within our program including their purposes and relationships with one another.
 We used the Model View Controller design pattern to have the user interact with the programme, the Command design pattern to handle image manipulation, saving and loading, and abstract classes to perform simplify our code and make it more readable.
 **Interface IPCommand (public):** This class represents any command that can be executed on a specific image.
 ~~~~
-  /**
-   * This method carries out a specific function, applying it to the given model.
+IPModel execute(IPModel m, Scanner scan) throws IllegalStateException: This method carries out a specific function, applying it to the given model.
-   *
-   * @param m    the Image represented model to be used and acted on.
+    takes in the Image represented model to be used and acted on.
-   * @param scan the scanner used to read and retrieve user inputs.
+    takes in the scanner used to read and retrieve user inputs.
-   * @return the modified Image model.
-   * @throws IllegalStateException when the image data retrieved from the scanner does not meet the required command arguments needed.
+    the Image data retrieved from the scanner must meet the required command arguments needed.
-   */
-  IPModel execute(IPModel m, Scanner scan) throws IllegalStateException;
 ~~~~
 * **Class VerticalFlip (public):** This class represents the command that is used to flip an image vertically.
 ~~~~
-@Override IPModel execute(IPModel m, Scanner scan): Flip an image vertically to create a new image,
-referred to henceforth by the given destination name.
+execute(IPModel m, Scanner scan): Flip an image vertically to create a new image, referred to henceforth by the given destination name.

-  @return the modified IPModel that is now flipped vertically.
 ~~~~

 * **Class HorizontalFlip (public):** This class represents the command that is used to flip an image Horizontally.
 ~~~~
-@Override IPModel execute(IPModel m, Scanner scan): Flip an image horizontally to create a new image,
-referred to henceforth by the given destination name.
+execute(IPModel m, Scanner scan): Flip an image horizontally to create a new image, referred to henceforth by the given destination name.

-  @return the modified IPModel that is now flipped horizontally.
 ~~~~

 * **Class GreyScale (public):** This class represents the command that is used to create a greyscale version of an image according to a specific channel.
 Either red, blue, green, value, intensity or luma.